Table of Contents

 - Three (3) grips are available to suit personal preference.

-The Dragonhawk Mast Archer could be the right wireless tattoo machine if you can’t afford a more specialized version but still want to test how this configuration works.
+The Dragonhawk Mast Archer could be the right model if you can’t afford a more specialized version.

 Benefits